Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Can the way you live or things around you make pain feel worse?

 Yes, your lifestyle and the environment you are in can make pain feel stronger.
-Some things like stress, lack of sleep, or not moving enough can make your body feel more pain.
+Some things, like stress, lack of sleep, or not moving enough, can make your body feel more pain.
 If you feel sad or worried, it may also make the pain feel worse.
-A noisy or busy place can add to your discomfort too.
-When you take care of your body and mind, and be in a calm space, you might feel better.
-Making changes to these things could help reduce your tenderness.

 Yes, and a lot of people do not even know they slow down their own recovery by missing these things:

-• Excessive moisture: When your feet get sweaty and you wear shoes that do not let air in, the skin gets soft.
+• Excessive moisture: When your feet get sweaty, and you wear shoes that do not let air in, the skin gets soft.
 This can make your feet feel more sore.

 • Barefoot walking in public spaces: If you walk without shoes in public places, you can spread viral verrucae by touching the floor with your skin.
 It can also make your skin feel more sore, especially when shaving.